(Sponsored gear heads post for our North American readers)

 6. Tough Boots

 Apart from your hands, your feet and legs are at most risk of damage in an accident.
 So, keep those encased in sturdy, protective riding boots!
 Don’t worry about losing style, since the best riding footwear out there still looks amazing.

 Features like reinforced toe tips, soles, and padding protect the small bones on your feet.
 They have enough cushioning to make them comfortable and breathable.
 Although typical work boots have protective toe boxes, they lack feet protection features.

 7. Tool Kit

-Get a complete roadside toolkit with wrenches, Allen sockets, screwdrivers, and pliers.
+Get a complete roadside toolkit with wrenches, top motorcycle spoke wrenches, Allen sockets, screwdrivers, and pliers.
 Get a few cable ties too, a multi-purpose tool, and microfiber towels for cleanup.

 Pro Tip: If you’re looking to take your ride out for long road trips, you’d want extra fuel storage.
 If you’ve got the budget, go for a self bunded fuel tank.
 This’ll help you reach point A to B with as few stops and top-ups as possible.